Television in Ukraine: The Kyiv TV and Radio Center and the birth of Ukrainian television

 On December 15, 1948, the Council of Ministers of the Ukrainian SSR and the Central Committee of the Communist Party of the Soviet Union created a resolution that the Ukrainian headquarters of a TV station should be built in Kyiv.
 At an amount of 43 million rubles, Joseph Stalin authorized the construction of a new Ukrainian headquarters for official Soviet television and radio broadcasting.
 On April 18, 1949, the Executive Committee of the Kyiv City Council announced the groundbreaking construction of the new building.

+The first television experiments elsewhere in the then-SSR happened in Kharkiv on 7 May 1951, where the phrase "Attention!
+Kharkiv talks and sees" was heard.

 On 6 November 1951, transmissions resumed when the Kyiv Television and Radio Center was opened with a live broadcast of the patriotic movie The Great Glow.
 The 6th of November has been officially recognized as the birthday of Ukrainian television.
 The next day the telecentre went on the air again celebrating the 34th anniversary of the October Revolution with a special live broadcast from central Kyiv, the first outdoor broadcasts in Ukrainian TV history.

 In the early years of Ukrainian television, all programming was produced exclusively within the studio.
 Initially located at 26 Khreshchatyk Street, the Kyiv studio operated with just two, and later three, television cameras.
 Even with this limited setup, it was already possible to air segments from theatrical performances, concerts, and news bulletins.

 On 1 May 1952, Labor Day, a live concert was aired on film (shot in the small and only pavilion of the studios known as "Studio B") starring Ukrainian singers, soloists of the Kyiv Taras Shevchenko Opera Theater.
 The anchorwoman of the concert was the Kyiv Telecentre's first announcer – Novela Serpionova.
 The first three television presenters in the history of Ukraine were, in order; Novela Serpionova and Olga Danylenko in 1952, and Olena Nikolaeva in 1953.
 Nikolaeva replaced Serpionova when she returned to radio broadcasting in 1953.
 Because Serpionova left before a full year was out, she was largely forgotten by most Ukrainian viewers, and her status as the first television presenter in Ukraine was not recognized until the 60th anniversary of Ukrainian television.